wheelnext/wheelnext/docs/proposals/pep766_explicit_priority_choices.md

 ## Security Implications

 Index priority allows users to specify a trust hierarchy among indexes, limiting dependency confusion attacks.
-It complements but does not replace PEP 708, which addresses dependency confusion attacks from a different angle.
+It complements but does not replace PEP 708.
+Index priority addresses dependency confusion attacks from the client configuration side, while PEP 708 addresses these attacks from the package maintainer/package index side.

 ## How to teach this